Thinker: Learning to Plan and Act: Experiment Details

 \subsection{Hyperparameters}

-The architecture used in the experiment is described in Appendix \ref{sec:D}.
 The hyperparameters used in all our experiments are shown in Table \ref{table:hp}.
 We tune our hyperparameters exclusively on Sokoban based on the final solving rate.
 The specific hyperparameters we tune are: learning rates, model batch size, model loss scaling, maximum search depth or model unroll length, planning reward scaling, actor-critic clip global gradient norm, and actor-critic unroll length.
 In terms of preprocessing for Atari, we adhere to the same procedure as outlined in the IMPALA paper \cite{espeholt2018impala}, with the exception that we do not apply grayscaling.

 For the actor-critic baseline implemented on the raw MDP, we maintain the same hyperparameters, with two exceptions: (i) we adjust the actor-critic unroll length to 20 to ensure the same number of real transitions in an unrolled trajectory; (ii) we reduce the learning rate by half to 3e-4, after observing that the original learning rate led to unstable learning.
 We found that this set of hyperparameters provides optimal performance for the baseline in Sokoban, based on the final solving rate.
-Regarding the network architecture, we employ an encoder that mirrors the model's encoder architecture in Thinker, followed by a CNN that mirrors the actor-critic's CNN in Thinker, thus ensuring consistent network capacity.
+Regarding the network architecture, we employ an encoder that mirrors the model's encoder architecture in Thinker, followed by a CNN that mirrors the actor-critic's CNN in Thinker.